odlgroup/odl/doc/source/getting_started/installing.rst

    $ python -c "import odl; odl.test()"

 .. note::
-    Don't run this command in the top-level directory of an ODL clone, since in that case, the tests in the repository may be run, not the ones in the installed package.
+    If you have several versions of ODL and run this command in the top-level directory of an ODL clone, the tests in the repository will be run, not the ones in the installed package.

 If you have installed ODL from source, you can also use ``pytest`` directly in the root of your ODL clone: